 It should be noted that all drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791) or the Ulster County Health Department at (845) 340-3035.

-Contaminant Violation Yes/No Date of Sample Level Detected (Avg/Max) (Range) Unit Measure-ment Regulatory Limit (MCL, TT or AL) Likely Source of Contamination EPA 353.2 Method Nitrate/Nitrate as N No 04/14/15 0.364 mg/L mg/L 10.0 Nitrate is the primary source of nitrogen for plants, and it occurs naturally in soil and water.
+Contaminant Violation Yes/No Date of Sample Level Detected (Avg/Max) (Range) Unit Measure- ment Regulatory Limit (MCL, TT or AL) Likely Source of Contamination EP A A 353.2 Method Nitrate/Nitrate as N No 9/26/17 0.364 mg/L mg/L 10.0 Nitrate is the primary source of nitrogen for plants, and it occurs naturally in soil and water.
 Sources of excess nitrate in water include fertilizers, septic systems, wastewater treatment lagoons, animal wastes, industrial wastes and food processing wastes.

 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.

-Lead EPA Method 200.9 & Copper EPA Method 200.7 Lead No 09/30/14 <0.0010 mg/L 0.015 Lead, a metal found in natural deposits, is commonly used in household plumbing materials and water service lines Copper No 09/30/14 0.024 mg/L 1.3 Most copper contamination in drinking water happens in the water delivery system, as a result of corrosion of the copper pipes or fittings.
+Lead EPA Method 200.9 & Copper EPA Method 200.7

+Lead No 9/26/17 <0.0010 mg/L 0.015 Lead, a metal found in natural deposits, is commonly used in household plumbing materials and water service lines Copper No 09/26/17 0.243 mg/L 1.3 Most copper contamination in drinking water happens in the water delivery system, as a result of corrosion of the copper pipes or fittings.
 Copper piping and fittings are widely used in household plumbing.